euskadi31/Spore/README.md

 [![Build Status](https://secure.travis-ci.org/euskadi31/Spore.png)](http://travis-ci.org/euskadi31/Spore)

+This function is EXPERIMENTAL.
+The behaviour of this function, its name, and surrounding documentation may change without notice in a future release of PHP.

 [SPORE](https://github.com/SPORE/) is a way to describe public services HTTP APIs such as [twitter] [1] or applications with an HTTP interface such as [Apache CouchDB] [2] using a simple language-agnostic JSON document that can be used by